 Another film that deals with race in an entirely different fashion is White Chicks, where racial stereotypes are used to comedic effect.
 Rather than presenting a film where racial tension is overcome, two black cops go incognito as rich white teenagers and make fun of both races in their antics.
 America has an incredibly racist past, and the lighthearted jokes made in this film are meant to entertain those with slight racist opinions still inside them.
 Ranging from dance moves to musical preference, White Chicks gains most of its humor from stereotypical acts that are certainly deemed offensive to some Americans.
 Even though not all audiences may appreciate the nature of the film, the movie certainly appeals to American viewers who are able to laugh at the ridiculousness of stereotypes crafted by society that remain today.
 Westfahl addresses the variance in viewer opinion reflected in film: “since consumers of popular culture belong to diverse groups, writers or filmmakers might consciously decide to adopt mildly heterodox stances to appeal to certain audiences, and garner their financial support, though they might alienate other audiences.”
 Although American films hope to portray views shared by all Americans, some films such as White Chicks may depict more radical views than others.
 However, even if some values may not correspond with those of some Americans, there is no doubt some viewers of the pop culture text will agree with these values.
 White Chicks embodies an offensive and racist sense of humor that will capture some audiences, but will likely fail to entertain a majority of Americans.
 Some may interpret the presentations of race in White Chicks as a satirical critique of stereotypes, akin to how Booker states “American popular culture is a powerful and pervasive force that clearly exercises an important influence on the values and tastes of consumers.”
 However, the silly and cheerful nature of the film makes it more logical to think that the producer’s goal in this film was to entertain a possibly untapped audience rather than seriously question stereotypes.
 Films such as White Chicks embody values that may not be represented by all of America, but these values still accomplish the goal of pleasing the intended audience and boosting revenue at the box office.

 Despite the temptation to pin a change in American values on popular culture, it is logical to consider the fact that producers reflect current values in order to comfort their audiences with familiar concepts.
 Rather than challenge their viewers with unfamiliar ideas, pop culture seeks to content viewers by reflecting their own thoughts in the media.
 It is important to realize that a film is not necessarily trying to challenge American values, producers are more likely to be doing their job to strive towards profit.
 When engaging in pop culture, it is important to acknowledge that the primary goal of film is to entertain – not to solely challenge modern views.
+You need to expand this conclusion (primarily with a re-summarization of your argument) to be more persuasive.

 Works Cited